Oral Health Providers Overview

 Prescriptive authority refers to whether state policy allows dental hygienists to prescribe medications.
 In most states dental hygienists do not prescribe medications.

 Dental therapists are currently recognized in five states and two territories.
 Alaska, Maine, Minnesota, Vermont, Washington, American Samoa and the Northern Mariana Islands recognize dental therapists as an additional provider for specified dental services in the dental office or other approved practice sites.

 The map on the right shows a comparison of all states and territories for these three areas.
 Choose a tab to explore different options.
 For more detailed information, please click on a state or territory.

 For information on behavioral health providers, nurse practitioners and physician assistants, please use the practitioner links below the map.

 Interactive map: Select a state to get more information.

 Dental hygienist is not allowed to practice with direct access.

 - Collaborative agreement or supervision required

 Dental hygienists are required to have a collaborative practice agreement with a dentist which outlines procedures the dental hygienist is allowed to do and procedures for consulting with the dentist or some sort of supervision by a dentist

-- Educational/practice hours required for direct access
+- Educational/practice hours required to practice without supervision

 - No supervision required